Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Motivation

 Pretrained LLMs are trained on web‑scale corpora with heterogeneous styles and objectives.
-In enterprises—finance, healthcare, manufacturing, energy/utilities, public sector—successful deployment requires goal‑conditioned behavior (e.g., policy‑conformant customer replies), schema‑constrained outputs (e.g., JSON for ticket routing), verifiable grounding (citations to internal sources), and predictable costs/latency.
+In enterprises finance, healthcare, manufacturing, energy/utilities, public sector successful deployment requires goal‑conditioned behavior (e.g., policy‑conformant customer replies), schema‑constrained outputs (e.g., JSON for ticket routing), verifiable grounding (citations to internal sources), and predictable costs/latency.
 General models often deviate from these requirements, motivating alignment via instruction tuning (supervised learning on task instructions and responses) and preference optimization (learning to prefer outputs that better reflect human or policy preferences).
+For organizations moving from research to production, custom AI solutions combine RAG, fine-tuning, evaluation, governance, and enterprise integration.

 Contributions